nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.1.
 Switch Display Task Window : `switch`

+For when you want to view different sets of tasks.<br>
-Changes the displayed task list.
+Changes the displayed task list.<br>
 Format: `switch WINDOWIDENTIFIER`

 > * If a number is given for window identifier, that will be the number of the tab from the left which is selected.